Sufism: Ibn Arabi

-Junayd al-Baghdadi (830–910) was one of the great early Sufis.
-His practice of Sufism was considered dry and sober unlike some of the more ecstatic behaviours of other Sufis during his life.
-His order was the Junaydiyya, which links to the golden chain of many Sufi orders.
-He laid the groundwork for sober mysticism in contrast to that of God-intoxicated Sufis like al-Hallaj, Bayazid Bastami and Abusaeid Abolkheir.
-During the trial of al-Hallaj, his former disciple, the Caliph of the time demanded his fatwa.
-In response, he issued this fatwa: "From the outward appearance he is to die and we judge according to the outward appearance and God knows better".
-He is referred to by Sufis as Sayyid-ut Taifa—i.e., the leader of the group.
-He lived and died in the city of Baghdad.

 Mansur Al-Hallaj

-Mansur Al-Hallaj (died 922) is renowned for his claim, Ana-l-Haqq ("I am The Truth"), his ecstatic Sufism and state trial.
+Mansur Al-Hallaj (died 922) is renowned for his claim, Ana-l-Haqq ("I am the Truth"), his ecstatic Sufism and state-trial.
 His refusal to recant this utterance, which was regarded as apostasy, led to a long trial.
-He was imprisoned for 11 years in a Baghdad prison, before being tortured and publicly dismembered on March 26, 922.
+He was imprisoned for 11 years in a Baghdad prison, before being tortured and publicly beheaded on 26 March 922.
 He is still revered by Sufis for his willingness to embrace torture and death rather than recant.
 It is said that during his prayers, he would say "O Lord!
 You are the guide of those who are passing through the Valley of Bewilderment.
 If I am a heretic, enlarge my heresy".